Grizvold/Documentations-and-Guides/docker-compose.md

 > **_Linux commands:_**

-Docker Command | Description
+Linux Command | Description
 ------------ | -------------
-`wget http://localhost:27017/mongo/health` | get status of container df | Display the amount of available disk space for file systems on which the invoking user has appropriate read access du -d 1 -h | standard Unix program used to estimate file space usage—space used under a particular directory or files on a file system
+`wget http://localhost:27017/mongo/health` | get status of container `df` | Display the amount of available disk space for file systems on which the invoking user has appropriate read access `du -d 1 -h` | standard Unix program used to estimate file space usage—space used under a particular directory or files on a file system
- | -d 1 is the depth of the directories
- | -h is the human-readable option

 > **_Mongo:_**